 for MVC: The component should be initialized in the controller method, no need for the special initialization attribute.
 See the MVC Quick Start Guide for details.

-Use different methods to obtain an instance of the server-side object.
-The SessionStore.Current reference does not longer exist.
+Use a different method to obtain an instance of the server-side object.
+The SessionStore.Current reference does not longer exists.
 The new QueryBuilderStore and QueryTransformerStore static classes provide methods to get the needed objects:

 Global configuration settings must be specified in the 'Web.config' file according to the Configuration file Setup Guide.

-queryBuilder = QueryBuilderStore.Create("id") // create named instance queryBuilder = QueryBuilderStore.Get("id") // get named instance
+queryBuilder = QueryBuilderStore.GetOrCreate("id", InitializeQueryBuilder) // create new or get the saved named instance queryTransformer = QueryTransformerStore.GetOrCreate("id", InitializeQueryTransformer) // create new or get the saved named instance

 Note: This feature is available in the Professional version only.